 This recipe yields about 10 gifts; one gift per decorated bag.

-- First and foremost, always clean the silicone molds before using them, and be sure all containers and utensils are dry.
+- Clean the silicone molds before using them and be sure all containers and utensils are dry.

 - Put your peppermints into a plastic bag and crush to your desired size.
 I like to have a few medium-sized chunks and a few sprinkle-sized pieces.